-While most professional advisors usually provide families with the technical strategies for a successful transfer of financial assets, many do not support the transfer of qualitative wealth.
+While most professional advisors usually provide families with the technical strategies for a successful transfer of financial assets, many do not support the transfer of the family’s hidden “qualitative wealth“–i.e. the wellbeing of family members and the culture of the family.
 So how do families build and transfer this type of wealth?
-In our experience, one way in which the family can build these four elements of trust is by telling the family story that links past, present, and future.
-By telling (and re-telling) this story together, your family can significantly improve its chances at transferring wealth for three or more generations.
+In our experience, one way in which the family can build its qualitative wealth is by telling the family story that links past, present, and future.

 The Power of Story